Investing In Australia From New Zealand

-Should you set up another company to purchase the rental property?
+Should you set up a company to purchase the Australian rental property?

 The answer to this is likely no. In general, company ownership is the least desirable option for investing offshore due to the likelihood of double taxation and the lack of capital gains tax discount in Australia.

 The best options are likely to be investing personally or via a trust.
 There are advantages and drawbacks of both.
 In general, at least initially, personal ownership will be preferable from a tax perspective.
 It is the simpler option and will likely minimise tax payable in Australia.

 However, this is not desirable from an asset protection perspective.
 If the investor’s priority is asset protection, they will look to purchase via their trust.
 We note that the Australian rules regarding taxation of trusts is a specialist area and we would strongly recommend the investor have the Australian tax implications of their trust investing in Australia examined before arriving at a conclusion.

 What are the implications of borrowing in Australian dollars?

 There are two key implications the investor should be aware of.